 - Email usage: Your employees should be made aware of the fact that they should not use their company email to send chain letters, solicitations, political material, religious material, and anything else that is not related directly to business.
 If they want to check their personal email during their break times, make sure that they know they still need to maintain proper antivirus practices.

 - Physical security: Your machines must first be protected by being in a locked office.
 The next level of security is making sure that the machines are secured within a locked cabinet or with a computer cable lock.

 - Password protection: All machines and devices must have some sort of password protection screen to prevent unauthorized access to your network.

 - Disclosure of information: Have your employees sign a nondisclosure agreement.
-In it, underscore the importance of not sharing information.
+It underscores the importance of not sharing information.

 - Bringing your own device: Tell your employees that all of the above policies still apply to machines which they bring to work.
 This is about protecting your entire network, not just individual machines.

 Each of these 12 points should be covered separately.
-When designing your information security course, give them each at least one screen in your slideshow or presentation.
-Be sure to make this accessible for employees to review afterwards.
+When designing your information security course, give each point at least one screen in your slideshow or presentation.
+Be sure to make this accessible for employees to review afterward.

 Your employees are critical to information security

 You can buy all of the antivirus software in the world.
 You can hire the most cutting edge IT team that money can buy.
 Neither of these things will matter if your lower-level employees don’t understand what they need to do to maintain information security.
 A proper information security course should lessen these problems and increase the security of your business.

 Information security is only as strong as the weakest link.
 In many cases, that equates to the human element.
 How strong is your security?